Simply Wander

 It is located closer to the eastern side of the park, which doesn’t see as many visitors as the western side.

-The 1-mile round trip trail leads to a spectacular overlook.
+The 1-mile round-trip trail leads to a spectacular overlook.
 It offers a striking view over Zion Canyon flanked by the Towers of the Virgin, West Temple, The Sentinel, and Bridge Mountain.

-The trail is a little steep and challenging in sections, but is doable with kids and well worth the effort.
+The trail is a little steep and challenging in sections, but it is doable with kids and well worth the effort.

 For more information about this hike, check out our guide to the Canyon Overlook Trail.